-London St Pancras Station was designed by William Barlow in 1863, and building began in 1866.
+London St Pancras was designed by William Barlow in 1863, and building began in 1866.

 The red brick, Grade I listed Gothic front façade - created as part of a competition in 1865 - is one of the most recognisable features of London St Pancras International today.
 This became the Midland Grand Hotel - designed by Sir George Gilbert Scott, and now houses the St Pancras Renaissance Hotel.

-Today, the station (owned by HS1 Limited) and hotel have been restored and renovated, with high quality, modern retail sensitively fused with Victorian architecture.
+Today, the station (owned by HS1 Limited) has been restored and renovated, with high quality, modern retail sensitively fused with Victorian architecture.

-Features include the Barlow Shed and roof, the John Betjeman and Meeting Place statues, the famous Dent St Pancras clock, the Eastern Arch leading to the hotel forecourt, and a ground floor level full of high spec, retail spaces - a wealth of contrasting locations, all under one roof.
+Features include the Barlow shed and roof, the John Betjeman and Meeting Place statues, the famous Dent clock, the eastern arch leading to the hotel forecourt, and a ground floor level full of high spec, retail spaces - a wealth of contrasting locations, all under one roof.

 Applications for this location require the completion and submission of a specific HS1 risk assessment and method statement template, downloadable here.

 London St. Pancras International station

 Within M25 area, Iconic landmarks, Modern and contemporary, Stations, Victorian